As well as a lot of familar species we also encounter some exciting birds such as this Tristram’s Starling. Photo: Jon Feenstra

-Day 2: Our first full day in Israel will be spent exploring the Hula Valley, mainly the Agamon Lake reserve and its surrounding area.
+Day 2: We’ll explore the Hula Valley, mainly the Agamon Lake reserve and its surrounding area.
 This site is a regular stop off for thousands of migrating Common Cranes, White Storks and White Pelicans while some raptors such as Greater Spotted, Lesser Spotted and Imperial Eagles are more regular here in spring than they are in the south.
 Israel’s only pair of Black-shouldered Kites breed here, while the Purple Swamp-hens that haunt the reeds may be joined by Spotted Crakes.
 Among the thousands of wildfowl we should be able to find several Marbled Ducks.
 The resident Black Francolins usually give themselves away with their loud, distinctive calls, likewise so do the otherwise elusive Clamorous Reed and Cetti’s Warblers.
 This area is also a stronghold for Jungle Cat, a medium sized cat that can sometimes be seen stalking prey out in the open.
 Night near Hula Valley.

 Day 3: We start our day by driving up to the lower slopes of Mount Hermon, the highest point in Israel.
 On the drive we’ll make stops to look for Western Rock Nuthatch and Sombre Tit, while on the higher slopes Crimson-winged Finch is a speciality and, weather permitting, we’ll make an effort to find them, along with the local race of Shorelark.
 Leaving Mount Hermon we head into the impressive scenery of the Judean Hills, where the boulder strewn but flower-filled meadows are a haven for Long-billed Pipit, Calandra Lark, Serin, and Corn and Cretzschmar’s Buntings.
 These hills are also the only site for Mountain Gazelle, and careful scanning should reveal one or two of these elegant animals.
 Night near Dead Sea.